About Those Ghosts

 The Ghost Teacher

-Dad knew the answer (six year olds think Dad knows everything), and he told me ‘the TV was ghosting’.
+Dad knew the answer (a six year old will think Dad knows everything), and he told me ‘the TV was ghosting’.
 At six years old, I was still afraid of ghosts, even though I did not believe in them.
 So of course I said, somewhat fearfully: ‘there’s no such thing as ghosts’.

 Learning from a Ghost